jzchenriver/holoconet/README.md

 For validating the metrics in the paper,

-At first, downloading the dataset.
+1. Downloading the dataset.

-Then, putting them in ./datasets/[name of the dataset]/images/ and ./datasets/[name of the dataset]/masks/.
+2. Putting them in ./datasets/[name of the dataset]/images/ and ./datasets/[name of the dataset]/masks/ respectively.

-Run test.py
+3. Run test.py

 If you find the work helpful, please givie me a star and cite the paper.